gitpeut/SnowRadio/README.md

 Gele Radio means yellow radio.
 </p>
-Bug fixed and updated OranjeRadio with spectrum analyzer and choice of filesystem and optional gesture and touchscreen controland openweathermap data.
+Bug fixed and updated OranjeRadio with spectrum analyzer and choice of filesystem and optional gesture and touchscreen control and openweathermap data.
 User friendly web interface for easy addition of internet radio stations. https and http radio stations, chunked tranfer encoding supported.
 Latency is low by design.
 <p />